Social situation Economic and social participation severely restricted

 Humanitarian crisis

 Chad has repeatedly been hit by droughts and floods.
 In the summer of 2024, heavy rainfall caused severe floods, especially in the southwestern part of the country.
-According to figures published by the UN Office for the Coordination of Humanitarian Affairs (OCHA), almost 2 million people were affected by the floods, Residential and school buildings, health facilities and roads were destroyed, arable land was flooded.
+According to figures published by the UN Office for the Coordination of Humanitarian Affairs (OCHA), almost 2 million people were affected by the floods.
+Residential and school buildings, health facilities and roads were destroyed, and arable land was flooded.

 Education